snowplow-archive/snowplow.github.com/_posts/2015-07-05-schema-guru-0.2.0-released.md

 <h2><a name="ndjson">2.
 Newline-delimited JSON</a></h2>
 </div>

-In many cases, especially for Big Data, JSON output has a streaming nature.
-Most common case is logging.
-Sometimes it means that we need to store series of instances in one file.
-For this purpose exists [Newline delimited JSON specification][ndjson].

-Actually there's nothing special in this specification, it states that every JSON instance must exist on one line and delimited with others by newline symbol.
+Frequently you will have multiple JSON instances stored in a single file; in fact a specification for this exists, called [Newline delimited JSON] [ndjson].
+The specification states that every JSON instance must exist on one line and delimited with others by newline symbol.

-Also it states that file containing this series of JSONs SHOULD have .ndjson extension.
-That is important for us, because if you want Web UI handle NDJSON, file MUST have .ndjson extension.
+The specification also states that files following this format must have the `.ndjson` extension; if you want the Schema Guru web UI to process NDJSON, then your files **must** have the `.ndjson` extension currently.

-You also can switch CLI app to process NDJSON passing it --ndjson flag.
-If you you want to process whole directory of NDJSON, all files also MUST have .ndjson extension.
+You also can switch configure the Schema Guru CLI to process NDJSON files by passing it `--ndjson` flag.
+Again, if you you want to process a whole directory of NDJSON, each files **must** have the `.ndjson` extension currently.

 <div class="html">
 <h2><a name="duplicates">3.
 Duplicated keys warning</a></h2>
 </div>

-Developers are humans too and thus sometimes make mistakes.
-One possible case is messed case, for example when last version of app worked on Python and used snake_case for it's keys and current version works on Java and uses camelCase.
+Developers are humans too and can sometimes make mistakes when generating JSONs.
+One common case is case conflicts, for example if the last version of your app ran in Python and used `snake_case` for its keys, while the new version of your app is written in Java and uses `camelCase`.
+Another common issue is typos introduced into JSON property names.

-Now if Schema Guru encounters suspiciously similar keys it will warn you in both CLI and Web UI.
+Now if Schema Guru encounters suspiciously similar keys, it will warn you; this works both in the CLI and the web UI.
+Under the hood we use [Levenshtein distance] [levenshtein] to detect the duplicated keys.
-Good old typos are handled too.

 <div class="html">
 <h2><a name="base64">4.
 Base64 pattern</a></h2>
 </div>

-In the previous release we implementing all string formats JSON Schema specification has.
-One more common type of strings in JSON is base64.
-Sadly there's no such format in specification.
-Therefore, if string matches [base64 regular expression][base64-regex], Schema Guru will add this regex to string's pattern.
+In the previous release we implementing all string formats supported by the JSON Schema specification has.
+Another common format for strings in JSON is Base64 encoding.
+From this release, if a string value matches the [Base64 regular expression] [base64-regex], Schema Guru will add this regex to string's pattern.

-It works much the same as format: if even single instance's does not match pattern, it won't be added to final schema.
+Like Schema Guru detecting a string format, if even a single input JSON instance does not match pattern, then the pattern won't be added to the final schema.

 <div class="html">
 <h2><a name="enums">5.
 Enums</a></h2>